jordan52/trickykegstands/src/site/checklist.md

 /var/log which should be set on a server by server basis, anyway.
 * Database called juristat with a user/password that is also stored in the properties file.
 * you have to create a page name terms title Terms of Use with the content being the site's terms of use.
+* now you have to have a uspto database. connection params are stored in the properties file

 #### juristat - adding startup parameters
 Juristat starts up and grabs a ton of parameters out of /etc/juristat/juristat.properties.
 If you want to